sufrin/ScalaLR/MillBuild/README.md

 ### Production-quality Release
-There is (now: early June 2026) asingle production-quality release, namely the program `scalalr.`, and it is present in the project root.
+There is (now: early June 2026) asingle production-quality release, namely the program `scalalr.` It is present in the `Assets/` directory in the project root.

 It generates fairly good error diagnostics: both when something is wrong with the notation description it is working on, and also when the